glbala87/ELLA_tool/docs/technical/configuration.md

 ### Application configuration

-The main configuration of the ELLA application (excluding any data that is imported into the database, including user/user group specific settings; see [Fixtures](#fixtures)) is set in a YAML file given by the `ELLA_CONFIG` environment variable, e.g. `/config/ella_config.yml`.
+The main configuration of the ELLA application (excluding any data that is imported into the database, such as user/user group specific settings; see [Fixtures](#fixtures)) is set in a YAML file given by the `ELLA_CONFIG` environment variable, e.g. `/config/ella_config.yml`.
 This can also be used to set defaults for various user group settings.

 In the YAML file, you may use environment variables using YAML constructors, such as `my_key: !env ENVIRONMENT_VARIABLE`, or `my_key: !env [ENVIRONMENT_VARIABLE, "default"]`.
 Custom YAML constructors available are `!env_bool`, `!env_int`, `!env_float`, and `!file` (file path relative to ELLA root folder).

-See `/example_config.yml` for examples.
+Options for various settings are described in the [above referred pages](#contents).
+See also `/example_config.yml` for examples.

 ### Fixtures